Certified Food Safety Programs

 How do I prepare for the certification exam?

-- Attend the (required in Illinois, and optional in Indiana & Wisconsin) eight hour course
+2. Complete the (required in Illinois, and optional in Indiana & Wisconsin) seven hour course

 How do I get food safety manager certification for Indiana or Wisconsin?

-*Indiana (certified food handler) requires licensing and Wisconsin (certified food manager or food safety training for small operators)requires only the testing agency certificate.
-The person-in-charge of a food operation must pass the food safety licensing examination by American National Standards Institute Conference for Food Protection (ANSI-CFP) and display the testing agency certificate.
+*Indiana (certified food handler) requires licensing and Wisconsin (certified food manager or food safety training for small operators) requires only the testing agency certificate.
+The person-in-charge of a food operation must pass the proctored food safety manager’s examination approved by American National Standards Institute Conference for Food Protection (ANSI-CFP).
+Certified Food Safety Programs will provide a review and proctored exam.

 What is a Food Handler certificate for employees?